Pranshul-Thakur/DOOM-in-excel/README.md

 # DOOM-in-excel
-doom 64 which runs on excel
+Doom 64 which runs on excel

+*The main game file is already included in the form of WAD *need to install cydoomgeneric from the given link https://github.com/wojciech-graj/cydoomgeneric *uses python for the main code and c for the cfg